-Financial Aid News Concerning Cal Grants, Pell and SEOG Grants, and Perkins Loans
+Financial Aid News Concerning Cal Grants and Federal Funding

-As you have either learned from the media or directly from The California Student Aid Commission (CSAC), Governor Brown cut Cal Grant awards by 5% for the 2012-2013 academic year.
-For all new and renewed Cal Grant A recipients, the maximum annual award amounts were reduced from $9,708 to $9,223 (a reduction of $485).
-For all new and renewed Cal Grant B recipients, the maximum annual award has been reduced from $11,259 to $10,696 (a reduction of $563).
-In addition, eligibility requirements for returning students were tightened so that many needy SMC students lost Cal Grant eligibility.
+As you have either learned from the media or directly from The California Student Aid Commission (CSAC), Governor Brown cut Cal Grant awards for new recipients by 1.5% ($139) for the 2013-2014 academic year.
+For all new recipients the maximum Cal Grant A is $9,084.
+For all renewed recipients, the maximum annual award amount remains $9,223.
+For all new Cal Grant B recipients, the maximum annual award is $10,557.
+For all renewed recipients the maximum award remains $10,696.

 “The typical student is eligible for anywhere between 50 and 100 scholarships, and every year more than 1.5 million scholarships worth more than $3.5 billion are given to students by donors, philanthropists, and corporations.”